 The books of Veronica Black, Catherine Delahunty, Ann Bale, John Grainger and E. H. Audley bring to life Coromandel’s past.
 Many, shocked by the toll of extractive industries all around them, became environmentalists.

 Since the 1960s smaller, uneconomic blocks have attracted ventures in alternative living.
-In 2010 Wilderland, Mahana, Karuna Falls and Havalona intentional communities continue to function.
+In the 2010s Wilderland, Mahana, Karuna Falls and Havalona intentional communities continued to function.
 These communities have helped to reverse rural depopulation and to promote sustainable resource use.

 Settler history is kept alive by historical societies at Thames, Paeroa, Whitianga, Waihī and Ngātea, and by heritage groups dedicated to projects such as the Goldfields Railway and Victoria Battery restoration.